adobe/helix-pipeline/README.md

 ```

 The `handlechild` function is called with:
-- `h`: a DOM-node producing function
+- `h`: a DOM-node producing function.
-- `childnode`: the child node to be processed
+- `childnode`: the child node to be processed.
-- `node`: the parent node of the node to be processed (usually the current node)
+- `node`: the parent node of the node to be processed (usually the current node).
-- `i`: the DOM node will be the new parent node for newly created DOM nodes
+- `i`: the DOM node will be the new parent node for newly created DOM nodes.

 ### Infer Content Types with `utils.types`